josephmjoy/robotics/python_robotutils/NOTES.md

 ## January 17, 2018A JMJ: Schedule large numbers of events.
-In Java, we have `java.util.
-Timerk` with its `schedule` methods that can be used to schedule a large number of tasks with little overhead, all sharing the same thread.
+In Java, we have `java.util.Timer` with its `schedule` methods that can be used to schedule a large number of tasks with little overhead, all sharing the same thread.

-The closes equivalent in the Python standard library is `sched.scheduler`.
+The closest equivalent in the Python standard library is `sched.scheduler`.
 But they are not completely equivalent, in that in Python we have to provide the thread execution context, and some extra support when we have concurrent additions to the events being scheduled.
 So I created added the following class to `concurrent_helper`: